-7.4 Gateway
+6.4 Gateway

-Hosts send packets that cannot be delivered locally to the router's gateway address.
-The router decides how to deliver packets that travel outside the LAN.
+The host sends packets that cannot be delivered locally to the gateway.
+The gateway router decides how to deliver packets that travel outside the LAN.
 Only a single connection exists between our network and the ISP so routing is trivial.
 The router simply forwards all packets to the gateway address assigned by the ISP.

 Broadband NAT routers are not true routers in the conventional sense.
+The do not share routing information with other routers and typically have only a single port.

-7.5 DNS Nameserver
+6.5 DNS Nameserver

 Host name resolution for local devices is performed by NetBIOS over IP.
 If Windows cannot resolve a host name it assumes it is a remote host and forwards the request to the router's IP address.
-The router then forwards the request to the Verizon DNS nameserver.
+The router then forwards request to Verizon DNS nameserver.
 To devices on the LAN the router looks like a DNS server.
 We are running a local DNS nameserver that requires overriding the setting provided by the router.
 Unfortunately the router does not include a mechanism to point to an internal private nameserver.
 The workaround is to manually configure DNS nameserver address on each client, another reason to use pseudo-static addresses.

-7.6 10/100 Ethernet Switch
+6.6 10/100 Ethernet Switch